tandrieuxx/booking-test/README.md

 ### To be improved

-- Find a better way to handle creation and edition forms (AJAX) so errors can be returned
+- Find a better way to handle creation and edition forms (AJAX) so errors don't break the form
 - Write unit tests
 - Split files in folders to reorder code
 - Secure REST API (which is not part of level 1)
 - Allow users to edit their profile (and timezone)
 - Make resource types dynamic (manageable by admin)
 - Insert newly created bookings at the right position in the list without reloading the page
+- Ask for confirmation when deleting something